Installing a ventilation system to your home can keep indoor air from being stagnant and manage humidity levels.

 - Musty smell.
 Mold or mildew blossoms when the humidity in your home is too high.

 - Nausea.
 This can be recoil from the chemicals or pollutants in your home.
 It can also be a indication of high carbon monoxide levels.
-Ensure that you have a functional carbon monoxide detector in your home.
+Ensure that you have a working carbon monoxide detector in your home.